 The same could be said of the Penstemon Society, Primrose Society, the North American Rock Garden Society and many Iris groups for much of the 20th Century.
 Her garden seemed to strangely prefigure the very form and substance of what Denver Botanic Gardens has become: she had outstanding collections of native plants, all manner of xeric plants and a wide assortment of hardy cacti long before any of these found their way to DBG.

 She had one of the finest collections of Haworthia and other tender succulents in a greenhouse on the West side of her home.
 She and her husband Sam also had a choice collection of Bonsai (Denver Botanic Gardens is scheduled to only get around to building a Bonsai pavilion in 2012!).
 She had us beat by decades!

 Mary Ann gave her prize dwarf Ponderosa Pine to her protege, Kelly Grummons, who planted it with pride of place in his garden.
 He has shared this with Kirk Fieseler of Laporte Avenue Nursery, and you can obtain your own grafted Pinus ponderosa ‘Mary Ann Heacock’ from High Country Gardens: it is generally considered the best compact form of our noble native tree.

-Wherever you are located in Colorado, be a part of our community!
+Wherever you are located, be a part of our community!

 For more information on becoming a member, please contact Member-at-Large Kathleen Ryan or Sara Randall.